AdamSobieski/Narratology/README.md

 ### Automata and Large Language Models

-Another interesting scenario involves, beyond performing symbol-matching or object-processing on automata edges, that some edges could consult LLMs, e.g., with (Boolean) natural-language questions about complex inputs.
+Beyond performing symbol-matching or object-processing on automata edges, that some edges could consult LLMs, e.g., with (e.g., Boolean) natural-language questions about complex inputs.

+State-based approaches could simplify managing those tools instantaneously available to LLMs.
+The tools instantaneously available to an LLM could be those tools referenced by the one or more nodes together representing applications' or systems' states.

 ### Generative and Agentic Narratology